culvertsoft/mgen/README.md

  - Saving/Loading the state (objects) of an application to memory, file, etc
  - Reading/writing config files directly to objects
  - Simplifying the process of sharing the state of your application over network
- - Making sure the data model and software you build today is as accessible as possible for any future projects
+ - Making sure the data model in software you build today is as accessible as possible for future projects
  - Building powerful, accessible, compatible data models that you come back later and still understand.
  - Use native language objects with external services and interfaces requiring text formats such as JSON.
  - Much much more..